Electron spin resonance spectroscopy of small ensemble paramagnetic spins using a single nitrogen-vacancy center in diamond: results and discussion

-Finally, we performed a computer simulation to estimate the number of the N spins which is contributing to the observed DEER signal at $f_{MW2}=0.90$ GHz by considering the effective magnetic dipole field at the NV center from the surrounding N spins ($B_{dip,eff}$).
-The DEER peak at $f_{MW2}=0.90$ corresponds to the $|m_S=-1/2, m_I=-1\rangle \leftrightarrow |m_S=1/2, m_I=-1\rangle$ transition of N spins oriented in the $[111]$ direction.
-First step of the simulation was to generate a model configuration of the NV center and N spins in a diamond lattice, and this was done by placing the NV center at the origin of the diamond lattice and assigning the positions of N spins randomly in the lattice sites (see Fig.~3a).
-The concentration of N spins was chosen to be 20 parts per million (ppm) carbon atoms based on the measured $T_2$ of the NV center (1.2 $\mu$s as shown in Fig.~1d),\cite{Wang13} and $\sim$18,000 N spins were placed in the simulated diamond lattice with a diameter of $\sim$200 nm.
-Next, we randomly chose the orientation of N spins where only a quarter of N spins were assigned in the $[111]$ direction and the rest of N spins were assigned in the other three directions, {\it i.e.}, $[\bar{1}11]$, $[1\bar{1}1]$, and $[11\bar{1}]$.
+Finally, we analyze the intensity of the observed NV-based ESR signal to estimate the number of the detected N spins.
+Our analysis here focuses on the signal at $f_{MW2}=0.90$ GHz corresponds to the $|m_S=-1/2, m_I=-1\rangle \leftrightarrow |m_S=1/2, m_I=-1\rangle$ transition of N spins oriented along the $\langle$111$\rangle$ direction (Fig.~\ref{fig:DEER}(b)).
+In the analysis, we simulate DEER intensities by calculating the effective magnetic dipole field at the NV center from the surrounding N spins ($B_{dip,eff}$).
+First step of the simulation was to generate a model configuration of the NV center and N spins in a diamond lattice, and this was done by placing the NV center at the origin of the diamond lattice and assigning the positions of N spins randomly in the lattice sites (see Fig.~\ref{fig:Sim}(a)).
+Based on the $T_2$ measurement ($T_2$ = 1.2 $\mu$s $\sim$ 20 ppm), $\sim$18,000 N spins were placed in the simulated diamond lattice with a diameter of $\sim$200 nm.
+Next, we randomly chose the orientation of N spins where only a quarter of N spins were assigned along the $\langle$111$\rangle$ direction and the rest of N spins were assigned along the other three directions, {\it i.e.}, $[\bar{1}11]$, $[1\bar{1}1]$, and $[11\bar{1}]$.
 We then assigned the nuclear spin value ($m_I$) of either $1$, $0$, or $-1$ to all N spins with equal probability.
-For the simulation of the DEER signal of the NV center, we only considered the contribution coming from the N spins oriented in the $[111]$ direction with $m_I=-1$ ($f_{MW2}=0.90$ GHz in Fig. 2b).
+For the simulation, we only considered the contribution coming from the N spins oriented along the $\langle$111$\rangle$ direction with $m_I=-1$ (The signal at $f_{MW2}=0.90$ GHz in Fig.~\ref{fig:DEER}(b)).
 Thus, $B_{dip,eff}$ was computed from only $1/12$-th of all N spins in the simulated lattice on average ($\sim$1500 N spins).
 Finally we assigned the electron spin value ($m_S$) of either $1/2$ or $-1/2$ with equal probability to the N spins.

 $B_{dip,eff}$ is given by the sum of individual dipolar field from each N spin as,